EerikSaksi/stat_buff/research.md

 Existing products

+## "SpyFeet: An Exercise RPG"

+### This paper is pretty close to what I want to make, but it had some differences

+- Instead of focusing on the gameplay of an RPG (for example, defeating enemies) they were more focused on the story side of the RPG.
+- Progress was made through walking and measured with a pedometer
+- The paper was mostly focused on better ways of telling interactive stories rather than the game itself.

+### Nonetheless, the paper had some good insight that I can use.

+- "Five out of six participants stated that the story gave them a purpose for exercising and preferred it over a point-based game which features numeric rewards or achievements instead of plot developments."
+  - This is noteable as my game will most likely not have any plot developments or any story aspects.
+In a sense, how far you've progressed against the progressively harder enemies is a numeric reward, but it still is more than just a simple point amount that keeps increasing and increasing (the level represents how far you've come and how many enemies you've defeated and not just a meaningless abstract number.)
+- “Point-based games make you competitive so you cannot play with your friends.”
+  - This is interesting, as the users of this app clearly didn't like quantitative competition with friends.
+This reinforces that in group competition should probably be avoided.
+I don't know whether or not out group competition with friends is harmful or not.

 ## "Pass the Ball: Enforced Turn-Taking in Activity Tracking" (paper recommended by supervisor)

 ### This paper wasn't exactly what my project was, but here are the key takeaways that would apply to my project